I’m pretty sure that kids and adults alike will request these all-natural citrus honey basil creamsicles all summer long.

 Store extra popsicles in the freezer, either in the mold, or tightly wrapped individually in plastic.

 There are many different molds out there and these may vary in size.
-The most common variety products popsicles like the ones you see pictured throughout this article, with either standard size popsicles per mold.
+There are even ice pop sleeves, just like from your childhood!
+The most common variety produces popsicles like the ones you see pictured throughout this article, with eight standard size popsicles per mold.

 Looking for other tasty frozen treats to try next?
-Cool off with even more popsicles, starting with these:
+Cool off with even more recipes, starting with these:

 - 5-Ingredient Peach Popsicles